 - 'Best SME for CSR ' by Business Today & Yes Bank Year 2009,

 added valuable recognition to the company, moreover because of the case-study done by Mr. Chaudhary on Jaipur Rugs, which was published in his book “The Fortune at the Bottom of the Pyramid.”
 His study brought great appreciation to the company, to Mr. Chaudhary and his business Model.
 Mr. C.K.
 Prahalad recognizes Jaipur Rugs as one which is able to develop the grassroots and further connect the rural poor to the markets of the rich, like the USA.
-Other than this, there were other added recognitions and awards majorly the ‘Excellence Award’ by the Institute of Economic Studies for the business functioning and growth as well as the 'Best SME for CSR ' by Business Today & Yes Bank, for the benefit gained by the poor through this business.
+Other than this, there were other added recognitions and awards, majorly the ‘Excellence Award’ by the Institute of Economic Studies for the business functioning and growth as well as the 'Best SME for CSR ' by Business Today & Yes Bank, for the benefit gained by the poor through this business.

 ‘Indian Achievers Award For Business Excellence’ by Indian Achievers forum.
 With growing recognition came a series of awards.
-Mr. NKChaudhary was acknowledged with the global business award of Ernst & Young Entrepreneur of the Year-Start Up 2010.
+Mr. NKChaudhary was acknowledged with the global business award of Ernst & Young Entrepreneur of the Year-Start Up in 2010.
 This award commemorates and encourages the most resilient of Indian entrepreneurs.
 NKC’s innovative thinking and entrepreneurial success became synonymous of his victory.
 Jaipur Rugs attained the “Indian Achievers Award for Business Excellence”, bestowed by Indian Achievers Forum for corporate social responsibilities.

-As a recognition of path breaking work in the rural sector in India, JAIPUR received the Villgro Social Enterprise Award 2011, during the social entrepreneurship Un-convention conference, for creating a global supply chain that integrates more than 40,000 carpet artisans from 600 remote villages in India.
+As recognition of the path breaking work in the rural sector in India, JAIPUR received the Villgro Social Enterprise Award 2011, during the social entrepreneurship Un-convention conference, for creating a global supply chain that integrates more than 40,000 carpet artisans from 600 remote villages in India.
 This was to recognize and felicitate outstanding individuals, enterprises and institutions in the Innovation & Social Entrepreneurship eco-system, for their contribution in facilitating a sustainable change in society.

 Jaipur Rugs was awarded with the ‘TOI Social Impact Awards’ under the Livelihood- Corporate Category, for providing livelihood opportunities for people living in remote distant areas mostly under the poverty belt.
-The Times of India- Social Impact Awards are an attempt to honor and publish the activities of those who are making constant efforts to bring about a change in the society on large scale, by providing the essential aids like education, healthcare and decent livelihoods.
+The Times of India- Social Impact Awards are an attempt to honor and publish the activities of those who are making constant efforts to bring about a change in the society on a large scale, by providing the essential aids like education, healthcare and decent livelihoods.